PRE-SCREENING – EXAMINATION HEALTH TESTING

 Thyroid – Hypothyroidism is discussed in the next section, Symptomatic Health Screens.
 Periodic testing is recommended throughout the dog’s lifetime; annually between 2 to 5 years of age and every other year after that.
 Visit Orthopedic Foundation for Animals (OFA) for more information.

 Sebaceous Adenitis (SA) – SA is also discussed in the next section.
 This is a disorder of the sebaceous glands.
 False negatives are common if the skin punch biopsy does not gather affected/symptomatic cells since these may be focal rather than extensive in coverage area.
 Visit Orthopedic Foundation for Animals (OFA) and/or Poodle Club of America for more information.

 SYMPTOMATIC HEALTH SCREENS

 Bloat (Gastric Dilatation and Volvulus) – deep chested dogs are prone to this condition where gas builds up in the stomach causing abdominal pain.
 In extreme cases, the stomach can rotate and twist, shutting off blood flow and the path for gas to release.
 Immediate treatment is required.
+Read the article I authored for United Poodle Association.
 Visit VIPoodle, Poodle Club of America and/or Veterinary Partner for more information.